 Insights about martial arts can be this wrapped secret, this is why I love Ninjutsu Kata.

-To us, modern guys, it should all be revealed as quickly as possible.
+To is it should all be revealed as quickly as possible.
 This lack of patience is the mark of very disturbed kids.
 Everything should be understood immediately.
-The girl should be undressed A.S.A.P.

 Maybe just a little bit, a hint.
 When I look at the video my Yoga teacher, Nir Adin, posted I see the Yoko Aruki step, I see work against several opponents, but even more – I see harmony.
 As we, martial arts practitioners sometimes guess, not all humans come to attack us, the majority just want to interact.